shipsgold/multi-token-standard-impl/NEP.md

         memo: Option<String>,
     );
     /// Batch transfer token/s and call a method on a receiver contract.
 A successful
-    /// workflow will end in a success execution outcome to the callback on the SemiFungibleToken
+    /// workflow will end in a success execution outcome to the callback on the MultiToken
-    /// contract at the method `sft_resolve_batch_transfer`.
+    /// contract at the method `mt_resolve_batch_transfer`.
     ///
     /// You can think of this as being similar to attaching  tokens to a
     /// function call.
 It allows you to attach any Fungible or Non Fungible Token in a call to a